jurassix/atom-javascript-refactor/README.md

 import bar from './glass';
 ```

-This package also allows you to move a file and have all the internal Module references updated, and all Modules that reference this file will update too.
+_atom-refactoring-codemods_ also allows you to move a file and have all the internal references updated, and all Modules that reference this file will be updated too.

 For example, given the following files: